cctiger36/batch_manager/README.md

 This will generate the file 'test.rb' in the configured batch_dir with default template.

-You can find the template in lib/generators/batch/templates, and modify it for yourself.
+### Custom Template

+You can simply override the default template by making a template file with the name 'batch.rb' inside lib/templates/rails/batch.

 ## Batch Header